CNES/aviso-fes/docs/source/core/perth/index.rst

 Inference Types
 ---------------

-The PERTH5 engine offers three distinct modes for handling minor constituents not explicitly provided in the tidal atlas:
+PyFES offers four inference modes for handling minor constituents not explicitly provided in the tidal atlas.
+These modes are **generic** and can be used with any engine:

 .. list-table:: Inference Interpolation Modes
    :header-rows: 1